Let’s develop a math project to challenge students who have demonstrated a mastery of multiplication and are ready to explore its applications.

 How many cars can park in this structure!?

 Use number eight of Dan Meyer’s ten principles for engaging math tasks: “Ask for guesses.”
 Write their guesses down for later.
-We’re increasing students’ stake in the process.
+Again, we’re increasing students’ stake in the process.
 You might also ask: What’s too small?
 What’s too big?

-Then get down to brass tacks and ask students how they’d solve this.
+Then get down to business and ask students how they’d solve this.
 Strategies may include:

 - Count them all